The best defense is… a good response.

 Practice

-Q: What happens inside you when you get defensive?
-What does it feel like inside?
+Q: What happens to you internally when you get defensive?

 Q: What are your typical defensive reactions?
 What do you say?

 Q: Think of a situation where you got blamed or criticized.
 Imagine inviting your critic to a better conversation.
-How would you describe the conversation you wanted to them?
+How could you have said?

 When you’ve come up with some good responses, learn them through practice.
 There are no guarantees.
 You can’t control other people, so you can’t control the outcome.
 You can only take responsibility for your part.